Part 3 – Demolition and retaining wall construction process

 There is a siltation fabric that separates the drainage stone layer from the native soil and loam layer.
 This is folded over the stone before the screened loam is installed to prevent siltation contamination.

-Once the plant bed is complete, graded and lightly compacted, we remove and reorganize all the existing plant materials.
-The new hard scapes have altered the landscape and therefore reorganizing the plant material is necessary to complement the transformed front yard.
+We remove and reorganize all the existing plant materials once the plant bed is complete, graded and lightly compacted.
+The new hardscapes have altered the landscape and therefore reorganizing the plant material is necessary to complement the transformed front yard.

 Once again, solid foundation preparation and attention to detail is critical in the construction of a retaining wall.
 If you are planning to have a retaining wall built, make sure your contractor has these critical components included in their plans.